lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 ### 2. Install Crouton

-Installing Crouton and loading Ubuntu Linux is an 8 step process.
+Installing Crouton and loading Ubuntu Linux is multi-step process.

 1. [Download Crouton](http://goo.gl/fd3zc) and save it in your `Downloads` folder.  <br><br>
 2. Press `<CNTL>+<ALT>+<T>` to bring up a terminal in your Chromebook. <br><br>